|

 is the field angle.
 The resulting distortion is known as "rectilinear"

-Most standard photographic lenses have low rectilinear distortion.
-For
+or "f-tan" distortion.
+Most standard photographic lenses have low

-possible to "tailor" distortion in such a way that the off-axis resolution is
+visually.
+It is possible to "tailor" distortion in such a way that the

-distortion.
-We also provide Photoshop compatible plug-ins to "de-warp"
+also provide Photoshop compatible plug-ins to "de-warp" images taken with

 Visual impact of various lens distortion (value is calculated for the